GURUFOCUS.COM » STOCK LIST » Industrials » Industrial Products » Hoshizaki Corp (OTCPK:HSHZY) » Definitions » Cyclically Adjusted Book per Share

 South Building 3-16 Sakae-cho, Aichi, JPN, 470-1194

-Hoshizaki Corporation manufactures and sells commercial food service equipment globally.
-The company's main products are commercial kitchen equipment, such as refrigerators, ice machines, dishwashers, beer dispensers, hygiene control equipment, drink service equipment, and freshness control equipment.
+Hoshizaki Corporation manufactures/sells commercial food service equipment globally.
+The company's main products include refrigerators, ice machines, dishwashers, beer dispensers, and hygiene control equipment.
 Its products are used in mainly restaurants, supermarkets, cafeterias, and the agro-fishery industry.
 The company was formerly known as Hoshizaki Electric Co., Ltd. and changed its name to Hoshizaki Corporation in July 2016.
 Hoshizaki Corporation was founded in 1947 and its headquarters are in Toyoake (Aichi prefecture), Japan.

 From GuruFocus